 About 100 stories

-100 stories will engage the Ballarat community in supporting the estimated 9000 residents living with dementia and reducing the social isolation and loneliness they experience.
+The 100 stories project engages the Ballarat community in supporting the estimated 9000 residents living with dementia - to reduce the social isolation and loneliness they experience.
 Community members and people with dementia will be invited to attend one of the monthly gatherings held in 2017 to hear people with dementia talk about their experiences.
 Working with local artists Christine Hickson and Mick Trembath, 100 stories will be documented, uploaded to this webpage - to reduce the stigma associated with dementia.

 How to participate

 Please contact the Project Coordinator Dr Catherine Barrett (details below) if you are interested in sharing your story - or documenting someone else's story.
 A project information sheet and consent form is available here.
 You are also welcome to attend the monthly gatherings held at the Ballarat North Community House, 6 Crompton Street Soldiers Hill to support the project and people with dementia.
 The remaining date is October 4th, from 2 - 3.30pm.

 A number of people have asked us whether Ballarat people who live in residential aged care can be included - yes, absolutely.
 We have developed some flyers below for service providers and family members.
 Please contact us if you would like copies of the flyers.